vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 3. Set the Phishing email threshold to at least on '3 - More Aggressive'.

-4. Check 'Enable Users to Protect' (User impersonation protection), you can include up to 350 key roles.
+4. Check 'Enable Users to Protect' (User impersonation protection), you can include up to 350 key users.

 - For bulk user additions, create a CSV file in the following format:
 ```